grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 It slowly turned under all her weight, one-quarter turn to stop at the open position.

 Another rush of high pressure air pushed its tendrils through the ship.
-Their precious diesel fuel --- the only way to escape the lost emptiness of the ocean and get back to port --- was pushed out into the deep waters of the ocean.
+Their precious diesel fuel --- the only way to escape the lost emptiness of the ocean and return to port --- was pushed out into the deep waters of the ocean.

 Percy could feel the _Prospect_ respond immediately.
 The angled deck under her feet leveled off, and the bow came up.
 She climbed up into the control room, which was extremely cramped with three people and a giant filling it.